Stefanius67/tinyMCE-DefinitionList/README.md

 **Plugin for tinyMCE (Version 6.x) to insert and edit definition lists.**

 This plugin allows you to insert a split button into the toolbar of a tinyMCE editor to create a definition list and set headings and descriptions within this list.

+It contains:

+1. **A splitbutton for the toolbar**
+   A definitionlist canbe startet with a click on the button.
+If the cursor/selection is inside of a definitionlist, the entries kann be toggled between heading and description by selection of one of the splitbutton options.
+2. **Entries to the contextmenu**
+   The functionality to toggle between heading and description inside of a d efinitionlist can also be added to the tinyMCE's contextmenu.
+If the user right-clicks on an item inside of a definitionlist, he can change a title to a description or vise versa.

 > The tinyMCE core 'lists' plugin basically contains the entire functionality for
 > inserting definition lists - although unfortunately neither a toolbar button nor